 5. Include Original Data and Expert Opinions

-LLMs prioritize authoritative content with high semantic relevance.
-If you're just summarizing what already exists, why would they cite you?
+LLMs prioritize authoritative content with genuine semantic depth.
+If you're just summarizing what already exists on the internet, why would they cite you instead of the original source?

-Clear heading hierarchy, short paragraphs, descriptive subheadings.
-Well-structured content makes it easier for algorithms to extract and understand semantic relationships.
+Clear heading hierarchy, short paragraphs, descriptive subheadings that preview what each section covers.
+Well-structured content makes it vastly easier for algorithms to extract and understand the semantic relationships in your text.

 7. Connect to External Knowledge Bases

 Reference Wikipedia where relevant, use Wikidata Q-IDs, link to recognized sources in your industry.
-The "sameAs" property in schema connects your entities to the Knowledge Graph, increasing semantic relevance.
+The "sameAs" property in schema connects your entities to Google's Knowledge Graph, and that gives a considerable boost to your semantic SEO.

 What Still Works from Traditional SEO